 This term is often used to describe antique gold lockets which have a front and back made from gold.
-The gold front and back are applied to base metal or sometimes sterling silver.
-The main body of the locket, the case, hinge etc is base metal.
+The gold front and back are applied to a base metal frame or sometimes sterling silver.
+The supporting frame of the locket and hinge are base metal.

-Many gold front & back lockets are sold for large sums of money and potential customers often assume that these pieces are the same quality and worth as solid gold lockets.
+Many gold front & back lockets are sold for large sums of money and potential customers often assume that these pieces are the same quality and worth as fully hallmarked gold lockets.
 This assumption is not correct.

 This term means that the locket or piece of jewellery is plated with a layer of gold.
 Gold plating was invented in the 1840s.
 The process involves gold being deposited on base metal using electrical current.
 This method is not as durable as rolled gold or gold cased.
 The layer of gold is thinner.
 Do not be fooled by the stamp 14K H.G.E.
 Many people assume this is fourteen karat gold but the affix of the initials H.G.E. denotes that the jewellery is Heavy Gold Electroplate.
 The gold content in this instance is very low.

 This method involves two layers of gold sheet being fused onto a sheet of base metal.
 Usually this process involves more gold than gold-cased or rolled gold items.
 Gold-filled is the term used when there is a heavier coating of gold than rolled gold.
 The plate of gold is soldered or welded on to metal.
 To qualify for the term gold-filled the item must have plating which is at least 1/20th of the weight of the metal that has been coated.